When you invest in us, you invest in the world

 The College is home to a number of academic initiatives which are contributing to crucial debates around human welfare issues and helping to tackle 21st century problems of health, ageing, education, the environment, governance, food and security around the world.
 Our initiatives include The Emerging Markets Symposium, The Future of Work Programme, The Oxford Health Experiences Institute (HEXI), the Oxford Maternal & Perinatal Health Institute (OMPHI), Reuters Institute for the Study of Journalism, and The Global Health Policy Programme.

-Plans to enhance and improve the College estate include establishing an Advanced Studies Centre as an academic hub where Fellows can pursue their research work on-site in the historic setting of the Observer's House; vital conservation and refurbishment work on the 18th century Grade II listed Radcliffe Observatory, and accommodation and facilities of the highest standard for students including a proposed new gym building.
+Plans to enhance and improve the College estate include establishing an Advanced Studies Centre as an academic hub where Fellows can pursue their research work on-site in the historic setting of the Observer's House; vital conservation and refurbishment work on the 18th century Grade II listed Radcliffe Observatory, and accommodation and facilities of the highest standard for students.

 A strong endowment provides financial security and has a profound impact on what the College can achieve.
 Supporting the endowment will safeguard Fellowships in key areas of need and help the College to focus on real world issues for generations to come.